-The death of a loved one makes me realize the brevity of life.
+The death of a loved one made me realize the brevity of life.
 With a deep sense of reflection, I remember so clearly her laughter.
 My aunt had a big hearty laughter that was very infectious, you didn’t have a choice than to join in or crack a smile.

 I have good memories of time spent with my aunt as a child.
 Life happened and we grew apart.
 I would usually get details about her from other family members but never tried calling her or contacting her.